sathomas/jsDataV.is/src/text/ch3/05-click-events.md

 });
 ```

 Next we intercept clicks on the close symbol in the widget controller.
-We first prevent default event handling; otherwise the browser will disconcertingly jump to the top of the page.
+We first prevent default event handling; otherwise, the browser will jump disconcertingly to the top of the page.
 Then we hide the widget and its controller while revealing the chart again.

 ``` {.javascript .numberLines}
 $("#widget-control a").click(function(ev) {